Guide to Work, Study, Travel and Living Abroad

-Adventures Flying by the Seat of Your Pants
+Adventures Abroad Flying by the Seat of Your Pants

 At a job working with trampolines in Australia.

-I knew that my next destination was Australia.
-I had gone through BUNAC to work abroad before and had no hesitation about doing so again; it would mean a lot of independent planning, and I would have to organize my own job and accommodation—but that was part of the adventure.
+knew that my next destination was Australia.
+I had gone through BUNAC to work abroad before and had no hesitation about doing so again; it would mean a lot of independent planning, and I had to organize my job and accommodation — but that was part of the adventure.
+Editor's note: BUNAC does provide more and more personal services with each passing year and a database to find and get jobs.

-The BUNAC program recommended bringing around AUD$5000 (US$3425) as support funds, not that you will likely end up spending anything near that to get set up before finding work.
+The BUNAC program recommended bringing around AUD$5000 (US$3250) as support funds — not that you will likely end up spending anything near that to get set up before finding work.
 I planned this trip with Alexa, one of my roommates from college.
 We boarded our Air Pacific flight in November, timing our arrival to coincide with the Australian summer.

-Flights to Australia commonly offer free stopovers in one of the Pacific Islands, so take advantage of this if you can.
-Air Pacific stopped in Fiji, so we stayed in the Yasawa Islands for several days before moving on to Sydney.
+Flights to Australia commonly offer free stopovers in one of the Pacific Islands, so take advantage of this.
+Our flight stopped in Fiji, so we stayed in the Yasawa Islands for several days before moving to Sydney.
 This meant spending a little extra money before starting the job hunt, but it was an incredible and worthwhile experience.

 Arrival in Australia

 The trip started with a mandatory orientation in the BUNAC offices.
-For the first half an hour, we learned all about the dangers of Australia—the sharks, spiders, hoop snakes, and drop bears that make it a dangerous place to visit.
-Then we were told, “No worries,” and assured that everything would be fine.
+For the first half an hour, we learned all about the dangers of Australia — the sharks, spiders, hoop snakes, and drop bears that make it a dangerous place to visit.
+Then we were told, "No worries," and assured everything would be fine.
 Fortunately, that was to be the case.

-At that introductory meeting, Alexa and I received all the details regarding what we needed to begin working—a tax file number (similar concept to the Social Security Number), bank account, and advice on jobs and accommodations.
+At that introductory meeting, Alexa and I received all the details regarding what we needed to begin working on — a tax file number (similar concept to the Social Security Number), bank account, and advice on jobs and accommodations.
 We arranged to have our tax file numbers sent to the BUNAC offices, as we did not have permanent accommodations lined up yet.

 We took a few days to figure out the plan.
 Stay in Sydney?
-Head up the east coast?
+Head up the East Coast?
 Fly across to Perth?
-Australia is a huge country, and we didn’t want to limit ourselves to the big cities.
-After a week on Sydney’s Manly Beach, we decided that we wanted to try something new, and the BUNAC office suggested of a small coastal town between Sydney and Brisbane that had some strawberry picking work.
+Australia is a vast country, and we wanted to expand ourselves beyond the big cities.
+After a week on Sydney's Manly Beach, we decided that we wanted to try something new, and the BUNAC office suggested a small coastal town between Sydney and Brisbane that had some strawberry picking work.
 The next day, we were on a Greyhound bus bound for Coffs Harbour.

 Work to Live, Not the Other Way Around

-I came into Australia thinking I would find something casual, but I did not expect what I got.
-I left Australia with a number of new jobs to add to my resume: fruit picker, bartender, hostel cleaner/receptionist, bungee trampoline operator, and carny (carnival worker).
-I learned that on the Australian backpacker trail, it is best not to plan, because you never know what might come up next.
+I came to Australia thinking I would find something casual, but my actual experience was unexpected.
+I left Australia with several new jobs to add to my resume: fruit picker, bartender, hostel cleaner/receptionist, bungee trampoline operator, and carny (carnival worker).
+I learned that on the Australian backpacker trail, it is best to avoid planning because you never know what might come up next.
 Be brave and ask for opportunities; be open and do not turn them down.

 Carnival work in Australia.

-I did a few bar trials before leaving Sydney, but most pubs in Australia require an RSA—Responsible Service of Alcohol certificate.
-It is a 1-day course that costs AUD$110, and I was not prepared to spend that kind of money at the time.
-Instead, I officially started working by fruit picking—backbreaking work, but it requires no experience or qualifications.
+II did a few bar trials before leaving Sydney, but most pubs in Australia require an RSA — Responsible Service of Alcohol certificate.
+It is a 1-day course that costs AUD$110, and I was not prepared to spend that kind of money then.
+Instead, I started working by fruit picking — backbreaking work, but it requires no experience or qualifications.

-The strawberry season wrapped up about two weeks after we got to Coffs, but the hostel manager offered us each jobs in exchange for free accommodation.
+The strawberry season wrapped up about two weeks after we got to Coffs, but the hostel manager offered us each a job in exchange for free accommodation.
 I got up every morning at six a.m. to clean the kitchen, while Alexa had to be up by nine to clean the rooms.
-The hostel quickly became like home; it was small and friendly, and people tended to stay for weeks on end, so we all became like a little transient family.
-I got my PADI open water certification, and even overcame my fear of sharks.
+The hostel quickly became like home; it was small and friendly, and people tended to stay for weeks, so we all became like a little transient family.
+I got my PADI open water certification and overcame my fear of sharks.

-Then the Coffs Christmas Carnival came into town, and I went down to see if there were any jobs available.
-The next thing I knew, I was running the Looney Hoops stand on a nightly basis; half of the carnival staff seemed to be from Aussitel backpackers.
+Then, the Coffs Christmas Carnival entered town, and I went down to see if any jobs were available.
+The next thing I knew, I ran the Looney Hoops stand nightly; half of the carnival staff seemed to be from Aussitel backpackers.

 A Trip in Australia

-Alexa and I bought a 3000km (1800 mile) greyhound bus pass from STA Travel, which cost about AU$400 at the time and covered our travel from Sydney to Carins.
-We stopped at the Federal Backpackers in Bundaberg for a week to top up our funds with some more impromptu fruit picking.
-The hostel took our details (including tax file number–you must have a valid work visa) and arranged jobs for us to start the next day.
-After a sweaty week of potatoes, chilies, and aloe vera, we continued up north to see Fraser Island and sail the Whitsundays.
+Alexa and I bought a 3000km (1800 mile) Greyhound bus pass, which cost AUD$400 and covered our travel from Sydney to Cairns.
+We stopped at the Federal Backpackers in Bundaberg for a week to top up our funds with more impromptu fruit picking.
+The hostel took our details (including tax file number — you must have a valid work visa) and arranged jobs for us to start the next day.
+After a sweaty week of potatoes, chilies, and aloe vera, we continued north to see Fraser Island and sail the Whitsundays.

-Once we reached Cairns, I was out of money but not out of contacts—a friend from Coffs knew of work at the Sydney Royal Easter Show.
+Once we reached Cairns, I was out of money but not out of contacts — a friend from Coffs knew of work at the Sydney Royal Easter Show.
 First, I had to take care of legalities; my four months of work were up, but I was not ready to go home.
-I made an appointment at the immigration office in Sydney, and lodged my application for a tourist visa.
-A few hours, paperwork, and AU$215 later, I had a sticker in my passport allowing me to remain in Oz until the end of May.
+I made an appointment at the immigration office in Sydney and lodged my application for a tourist visa.
+A few hours, paperwork, and AUD$215 later, I had a sticker on my passport, allowing me to remain in Oz until the end of May.
 For three weeks, I lived in the back of a moving truck with four other backpackers and worked cash-in-hand at the carnival.
 It certainly was not easy and was not always fun, but it was something I will never forget.

-I joined a group of friends from Aussitel who had bought a car from some other backpackers, and we drove towards Sydney.
+I joined a group of friends from Aussitel who had bought a car from some other backpackers, and we drove toward Sydney.
 From there, we drove to Adelaide along the Great Ocean Road.
-From Adelaide, Alexa flew home and I flew to Perth on a budget Virgin Blue flight.
-Then I flew back to Coffs to say goodbye before going back to the States.
+From Adelaide, Alexa flew home, and I flew to Perth on a budget flight.
+Then, I flew back to Coffs to say goodbye before returning to the States.

 The 12 Apostles along Great Ocean Road.